umaraids110-del/Bootcamp_Data_analyst/Day 8/README.md

-📊 DAY 8 - Data Analysis with Databricks
+📊 DAY 8 - Data Analysis with Databricks:

 📌 Project Overview
 This repository contains data analysis using Databricks.
 The project involves setting up an environment, loading data from Gapminder, and visualizing insights through charts and dashboards.